Traditional Day of Offering: Practice

 In the past, Traditional Day of offering or Chunyipai Losar was celebrated for 15 days.
 On the day, special offerings are made in memory of Ngawang Namgyal.
 It is a thanksgiving day in Bhutan.
 Chunipa Losar is also to make offerings to the deities and ancestors.
 For families, it is an occasion to gather and feast on good food, donate food to the poor, and play games.

 Chunipa Losar begin by waking up early, lighting butter lamps and preparing offerings like traditional "khabzey" (Bhutanese deep-fried cookies) and "khuley" (traditional pancake).
 These traditional dishes are then offered to deities and Ngawang Namgyal by placing at the altars.
-Then they prepare sumptous meals and feast on varied delicacies starting with rice porridge, followed by suja (butter tea) and milk tea with snacks.
+Then they prepare sumptuous meals and feast on varied delicacies starting with rice porridge, followed by suja (butter tea) and milk tea with snacks.
 Lunch and dinner would usually be red rice with meat dishes.

 Many families gather and go out for picnic lunches in urban areas.
 The men participate and contest in the country’s national sport of archery.
 Other traditional sports like degor and Khuru are also played.
 Some also visit monasteries and temples to make offerings.
 In the evening, men and women often have gatherings at one of the households to party.

 The Traditional Day of Offering (Chunipa Losar), 2025 falls on Thursday the 30th of January 2025.